Preservation Futures is a Chicago-based firm guiding future landmarks through research, action, and design.

 Preservation is about the Future

-We believe in the Hereclitian maxim that change is the only constant.
+We believe in the maxim that change is the only constant.
 Our goal is to connect the past, present, and future through research, action, and design; so that we might all change together into an increasingly better world.